 - Dynamic CKDS services update the DASD copy of the active CKDS and the in-storage copy on the system where it is run.
 The SYSPLEXCKDS option in the ICSF installation options data set provides consistent sysplex-wide update of the DASD copy of the active CKDS and the in-storage copies of the active CKDS for all members of the sysplex sharing the same active CKDS.
 If SYSPLEXCKDS(YES,FAIL(xxx)) is specified in the installation options data set, sysplex messages will be issued to sysplex members configured with the same active CKDS.
 The messages will inform them of the CKDS update and request them to update their in-storage CKDS copy.
 If SYSPLEXCKDS(NO,FAIL(xxx)) is specified in the installation options data set, sysplex messages will not be sent to sysplex members for CKDS updates.
 When configured this way, either a coordinated refresh or a local CKDS refresh must be performed to load the updates into ICSF's in-storage copy of the CKDS. - If multiple sysplexes share a CKDS, or if a sysplex and other non-sysplex systems share a CKDS, there is no provision for an automatic update of the in-storage copies of the CKDS on the systems that are not in the same sysplex as the system initiating the CKDS update.
-When configured this way, either a coordinated CKDS refresh or a local CKDS refresh will be required on the systems that are sharing the same active CKDS, but are not in the same sysplex as the initiating system in order to update the in-storage copy on each system. - If KGUP is used to update the active CKDS, the update is only made to the DASD copy of the CKDS.
-Either a coordinated CKDS refresh or a local CKDS refresh must be performed to load the updates into ICSF's in-storage copy of the CKDS. - There are three formats of the CKDS.
-Sysplex members must be running an ICSF FMID that supports the format being shared. - Fixed-length record format supported by all releases of ICSF. - Variable-length record format supported by ICSF FMID HCR7780 and later releases. - Common variable-length format record (KDSR) supported by ICSF FMID HCR77A1 and later releases.
+When configured this way, either a coordinated CKDS refresh or a local CKDS refresh will be required on the systems that are sharing the same active CKDS, but are not in the same sysplex as the initiating system in order to update the instorage copy on each system.

+- If KGUP is used to update the active CKDS, the update is only made to the DASD copy of the CKDS.
+Either a coordinated CKDS refresh or a local CKDS refresh must be performed to load the updates into ICSF's in-storage copy of the CKDS. - There are three formats of the CKDS: - Common record format (KDSR).
+This format supports all symmetric key tokens and metadata and allows ICSF to track key usage if so configured. - Variable-length record format.
+This format supports all symmetric key tokens. - Fixed-length record format.
+This format only supports fixed-length symmetric key tokens.